 Regular-Season Competition/Scheduling.
-Regular-season competition and scheduling are governed by the following:

-1. Schedule Composition.
+- 1. Schedule Composition.
 Each Conference team shall play eight Conference games each year.
 The schedule will consist of a 6-1-1 format, whereby each institution will play all six of its division opponents, one permanent opponent and one rotating opponent from the other division each year.
-The permanent nondivision opponents will be as follows:
+The permanent non-division opponents will be as follows:

 - Alabama v.
 Tennessee

 - Arkansas v.
 Missouri

 - Auburn v.
 Georgia

 - LSU v.
 Florida

 - Ole Miss v.
 Vanderbilt

 - Mississippi State v.
 Kentucky

 - Texas A&M v.
 South Carolina

 The remaining six non-divisional opponents will be played on a rotating basis.
 The sites, dates, and rotation of the eight-game schedule shall be set by administrative action of the Conference.
-Any conflicts that result in this schedule that cannot be resolved by the institutions involved will be submitted to the SEC Presidents and Chancellors for final resolution.
+Any conflicts that result in this schedule that cannot be resolved by the institutions involved will be submitted to the Presidents and Chancellors for final resolution.

-2. Relocating a Conference Contest.
-There must be mutual agreement between the athletics directors of the two-participating institution's and approval from the Commissioner prior to the relocation of a regularly scheduled Conference football contest from an institution's regular home campus playing facility to a playing facility outside of the home state of the host institution.

-It shall be the sole decision of the home institution to relocate a regularly scheduled Conference football contest from an institution's regular home campus playing facility to another playing facility within the state of the home institution.
+- 2. Relocating a Conference Contest.
+There must be mutual agreement between the athletics directors of the two-participating institutions and approval from the Commissioner prior to the relocation of a regularly scheduled Conference football contest from an institution's regular home campus playing facility to a playing facility outside of the home state of the host institution.
+It shall be the sole decision of the home institution to relocate a regularly scheduled Conference football contest from an institution.
+It shall be the sole decision of the home campus playing facility to another playing facility within the state of the home institution.
 The home team shall notify the visiting team of the change in location no later than December 31 of the prior year, or if after such date, mutual agreement must occur.
 This regulation does not apply to games relocated under the Commissioner's authority under the interrupted game procedures.
-[Adopted: 5/1/18]

-- 3. Non-Conference Scheduling.
-Each Conference team shall also play at least one additional game each year against an opponent from either the Atlantic Coast Conference, Big 10 Conference, Big 12 Conference, Pac-12 Conference, or Division I FBS Independents (Army, BYU, or Notre Dame). - 4.
+[Adopted: 5/1/18] - 3.
+Non-Conference Scheduling.
+Each institution shall play at least one additional game each year against an opponent from either the Atlantic Coast Conference, Big 10 Conference, Big 12 Conference, Pac-12 Conference, or Division I FBS Independents (Army, BYU, or Notre Dame). - 4.
 Freshman and Junior-Varsity Football.
-Freshman or junior-varsity football teams of the Conference shall be allowed to play only five games in any regular season except intramural games.
+Freshman or junior-varsity football teams shall be allowed to play only five games in any regular season except intramural games.
 No freshman or junior-varsity games shall be played prior to the first varsity game.
 All freshman or junior-varsity games shall be played on the home campus of one of the competing institutions, with the exception that any two Conference teams may schedule their freshman or junior-varsity games in a stadium which is used each year for the varsity game between the two schools.
 Conference officials shall officiate all Conference games.